SCIInstitute/dSpaceX/data/README.md

    source ./conda_installs.sh
    ```

-## Running the Pre-processing Tool
+## Running the data processing Tool
 1. Activate the dSpaceX conda environment — note that the dSpaceX conda environment is all lower case).
 ```bash
    conda activate dspacex